-> This square-shaped structure consists of high-quality stones and turrets on the four corners (two of which form the main entrance), weapons, artifacts, and holes in the strategic sites used to shoot arrows, red Hellenistic tiles, coins, and a trench.
+This square-shaped structure consists of high-quality stones and turrets on the four corners (two of which form the main entrance), weapons, artifacts, and holes in the strategic sites used to shoot arrows, red Hellenistic tiles, coins, and a trench.

 Things to do at Bahrain Fort:

-- You can walk around the castle and see the buildings and forts left by previous civilizations, all made of stone and occupying a castle measuring 16 square meters, and includes the archeology remaining from different times in Bahraini history.
+- You can walk around the castle and see the buildings and forts left by previous civilizations.
+All made of stone and occupying a castle measuring 16 square meters.
+And includes the archeology remaining from different times in Bahraini history.

 - Your visit should also include archaeological excavations documenting the presence of people in this area during the BC period.
 Especially 2300 BC, and you should also visit the original forms with a distinctive shape suitable to take some great memorial photos, especially at night.

 - Don’t forget to visit the museum, which was created inside the castle area.
-Which is a wall with a height of 8 meters, and this wall contains archaeological layers from different eras, and inside this wall, there are 5 graded halls, all of them ascending request.
+Which is a wall with a height of 8 meters, and this wall contains archaeological layers from different eras.
+And inside this wall, there are 5 graded halls, all of them ascending request.

 - Because Qal’at al-Bahrain is located right next to the seashore, you must go across the beach and witness the beauty and tranquility of the waters of the Arabian Gulf sea.
 Also, you can take pictures of the sea and the castle together.

 Enjoy a fabulous evening with the best sea views from any terrace on the island, this cafe is the perfect place to end the afternoon exploring Bahrain Fort.

-This marvelous fort offers plenty of hotels near it, for example, you will find InterContinental Regency Bahrain hotel, Four Seasons Hotel Bahrain Bay, and Downtown Rotana hotel, in addition to Elite Grande hotel and Le Méridien City Centre Bahrain.
+This marvelous fort offers plenty of hotels near it, for example, you will find InterContinental Regency Bahrain hotel, Four Seasons Hotel Bahrain Bay, and Downtown Rotana hotel.
+In addition to Elite Grande hotel and Le Méridien City Centre Bahrain.

-Restaurants near Qal'at al-Bahrain:If you are looking for great restaurants near the fort you will find many of them such as Le Chocolat, Maya La Chocolaterie, Elevation Burger, and Paul Bakery and Kunefeci.
+If you are looking for great restaurants near the fort you will find many of them such as Le Chocolat.
+Maya La Chocolaterie, Elevation Burger, Paul Bakery, and Kunefeci.

-When you visit Bahrain Fort, you can also enjoy seeing other attractions located near it such as The Raven’s Nest, The Sultan Center, Al-Fatih Mosque (Great Mosque), Saar Mall, and Sitra Mall.
+When you visit Bahrain Fort, you can also enjoy seeing other attractions located near it.
+Such as The Raven’s Nest, The Sultan Center, Al-Fatih Mosque (Great Mosque), Saar Mall, and Sitra Mall.